A-Darter: Design

 for a period of 8 seconds while the motor burns, after which the missile can still retain 50g of manoverability.

 The absence of aluminium powder in the motor propellent inhibits production of a smoke trail, which means no visual warning for enemy aircraft.
-According to SAAF fighter pilots involved within the project, the A-Darter it is better than the IRIS-T in some respects.
+According to SAAF fighter pilots involved within the project, the A-Darter is better than the IRIS-T in some respects.